openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 Add an admission plugin that prevents delete when `blockTeardown` has been set.

+We believe it would be best to add the CRD and admission plugin to the cluster version operator.
+We don't foresee this requiring a controller and doing a separate operator seems like overkill for this object.

 #### Install

 Create a `Alive` object during installation.